 \section{The Stabilizer of a Face}

-Throughout this section, we fix a triple $(V(\QQ),C,\G)$ of polyhedral type (in the sense of Proposition \ref{prop:poltype}) and a face $F$ of $C_+$.
+Throughout this section, we fix a polyhedral triple $(V(\QQ),C,\G)$ in the sense of Proposition \ref{prop:poltype} and a face $F$ of $C_+$.
 Our principal goal is to describe the structure of the $\G$-stabilizer of $F$.

 We begin with a bit of notation.
 We let $F^\d$ stand for the set of $\xi \in C^0_+$ which vanish on $F$.
 This is clearly an exposed face of $C^0_+$ and its annihilator contains $F$.
-(We shall find that $F^{\d\d}=F$, but at this point it is not even clear whether $F\not=C_+$ implies $F^\d\not=\{ 0\}$.)
-We denote the linear span of $F$ in $V$ by $V_F$ and write $V^F$ for the annihilator of $F^\d$ (we shall later find that there is no conflict with that same notatation used in Section 1).
+We shall find that $F^{\d\d}=F$, but at this point it is not even clear whether $F\not=C_+$ implies $F^\d\not=\{ 0\}$.
+We denote the linear span of $F$ in $V$ by $V_F$ and write $V^F$ for the annihilator of $F^\d$ (it will turn out that there is no conflict with that same notation used in Section 1).
 So we have a flag of $\QQ$ vector spaces defined over $\QQ$:

 We further put $T_F:= V^F/V_F$ and denote the projections